manferlo81/gen-unit/README.md

 ### The `format` function

 A convenient function to format a `number` in one step.
 It wil internally call `createFormatter` then will call the newly created formatter.
+See `createFormatter` [options](#createformatter-options).

 ```typescript
 function format(input, options): string;